w12l3-c/ML-Django-Loan-Probabilistic-Website/README.md

 # README
 This project is made from machine learning model and python package Django to make it a web service.
+The objective is to let the user input some of their finacial information and the model will determine their status as safe or risky for loan application.<br>
 It is created as a school project.

 ## Model